tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

         --flight <SPEC>
             A Flight to add to this formation in the form of ID|NAME|@path|@- (See FLIGHT SPEC below)

+            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

             [aliases: flights]